Bedford Falls Publications

-Bedford Falls Publishing will specialise in Local History, Family History and Song/Poetry Collections.
+Bedford Falls Publications are specialists in Local History, Family History and Song/Poetry/Short Story Collections.
 This will be a hub for anyone who has had 'a book in them' but who has yet to realise their ambition.

 In addition to publishing already prepared manuscripts we will offer a simple, affordable alternative to 'Vanity Publishing' sites, helping you through every step of the process from rough notes to the finished product.